NicolasDorier/nicolasdorier-blog/content/posts/custody.md

 Now back to `Bitcoin`.
 If a protocol like `Statechains` or `Ark` allows theft through collusion as part of its security model, does that imply custody?
 No, because unlike the Netflix example above, there is a unilateral exit.
 Therefore, there cannot be a custodian.

-## External circumstances
+## About external circumstances

-If unilateral exit isn't possible due to factors like:
+Unilateral exit might become impossible due to factors like:
 * Server downtime
 * Network congestion
 * High fees